dogwaddle/LateralThinkingIdeaGenerator/README.md

 3) Each box will have an X in the top right hand corner that will close the card and generate a new one

 4) the third card is one you can create from this program. all the card information gets stored in an airtable

+5) you can generate cards from speicifc hashtags. like put in #philosophy #psychology and it will bring up a card of each